facelessuser/coloraide/docs/src/markdown/gamut.md

 The way this approach works is it takes a given color and converts it to a perceptual LCh like color space.
 Then the achromatic version of the color (chroma set to zero) is calculated.
 Both of these colors are converted to the targeted RGB color space.
-Then a ray is traced from the out of gamut RGB color to the achromatic color within the RGB cube find the intersection of the cube and the ray.
+Then a ray is traced from the out of gamut RGB color to the achromatic color within the RGB cube to find the intersection of the cube and the ray.

 ![Ray Trace Example](images/raytrace-3d.png)